yairEO/photobox/README.md

 ##[Demo page](http://dropthebit.com/demos/photobox/), [Blog post](http://dropthebit.com/500/photobox-css3-image-gallery-jquery-plugin/)

-## BETA 1.5
-Please switch to branch "1.5" and try out the new beta.
-I've re-wrote a LOT of the code, fixing bugs and adding support for autoplay.

 ## benefits
-* Both the script & CSS are only 7k each (minified script, not gziped)
+* Both the script & CSS are ~9k each (minified script) and can get much less using gzip compression.
 *    Uses silky-smooth, hardware accelerated, CSS3 transitions and animations (for better performance)
 *   Pretty UI and easy UX
+*   Built so everything could be changed directly from the CSS
 *   CSS3 pre-loader, tailored-made
-*   The only image isa pre-loader animation for old IE. For the rest, no images at all!
+*   The only image is a pre-loader animation for old IE. For the rest, no images at all!
-*   Works also on IE8 and above, but clearly not as nice as in normal browsers
+*   Works also on IE8 and above, but clearly not as nice as on modern browsers
-*   Uses event-delegation on all thumbnails events
+*   Uses event-delegation on all thumbnails clicks
+*   Observes DOM changes (if images were added or removed) and adapt accordingly